 The Dragon Warrior has to clash against the savage Tai Lung as China's fate hangs in the balance: However, the Dragon Warrior mantle is supposedly mistaken to be bestowed upon an obese panda who is a tyro in martial arts.

-It is the story of one Mr. Fox and his wild-ways of hen heckling, turkey taking and cider sipping, nocturnal, instinctive adventures.
+This is the story of Mr. Fox and his wild-ways of hen heckling, turkey taking and cider sipping, nocturnal, instinctive adventures.
 He has to put his wild days behind him and do what fathers do best: be responsible.
 He is too rebellious.
 He is too wild.
 He is going to try "just one more raid" on the three nastiest, meanest farmers that are Boggis, Bunce and Bean.
 It is a tale of crossing the line of family responsibilities and midnight adventure and the friendships and awakenings of this country life that is inhabited by Fantastic Mr. Fox and his friends.Written by

 44 of 56 people found this review helpful.

 Was this review helpful to you?